Miggy070498/Joshua-Miguel-Bernardino-Portfolio/README.md

 # Joshua-Miguel-Bernardino-Portfolio
-A series of projects on data science that utilizes various data analysis and machine learning processes
+A series of data science projects that utilizes various data analysis and machine learning processes

 # [Exploratory Data Analysis on a Supermarket Dataset](https://github.com/Miggy070498/EDA_Supermarket)
 - Cleaned incomplete and repetitive data in the dataset